-- While WestJet accepts firearms for scheduled flights within Canada and to/from the United States, regulations differ for some of our international destinations.
+While WestJet accepts firearms for scheduled flights within Canada and to/from the United States, regulations differ for some of our international destinations.
+You must contact all the Airline partners on your itinerary operating the international flights at least 72 hours before your flight to ensure compliance with government embargoes and restrictions are completed in accordance with timelines outlined by the operating carrier(s).

 - Although some guidance is provided below for firearm and ammunition restrictions and embargos to/from some of our international destinations, this information may change or new restrictions/embargos may be introduced.
 Please be sure to contact the country of your destination for the most up to date information.

-- You are responsible for ensuring that all necessary permissions, documentation and other requirements have been obtained or satisfied before travelling.
-WestJet accepts no liability in the event that your weapon is denied entry or is confiscated upon entry.
+- You are solely responsible for ensuring that all necessary permissions, documentation and other requirements have been obtained or satisfied before travelling.
+WestJet accepts no liability if your weapon is denied entry or is confiscated upon entry.
 Please contact your destination's consulate for further information.

 - Firearms are restricted on flights to or from: